thephez/original-evolution-whitepaper/README.md

 ●
 ●
-Check the previous transition hash is the last transition for this account Check the rating data & fee­balance (described later) Quorum Commit
+Check the previous transition hash is the last transition for this account Check the rating data & fee-balance (described later) Quorum Commit
 ●
 Note, quorum sigs are pruned after the next Masternode reward cycle, so this verification